Highway patrol now says JoCo man arrested after Ozarks boat crash was not driving

-The Missouri Highway Patrol has changed its report and now says Hayden Frazier of Overland Park was not piloting the boat that crashed and killed three of his friends May 19.
+The Missouri Highway Patrol has changed its report and now says Hayden Frazier of Overland Park was not piloting the boat that crashed and killed three of his friends May 19 and injured another.

-The Camden County Prosecutor's Office said Wednesday that no charges are being filed at this time in the crash.
-The highway patrol incident report now says the driver of the boat is "unknown."
+The Camden County Prosecutor’s Office said Wednesday that no charges are being filed at this time in the crash.
+The highway patrol online boating report now says the driver of the boat is “unknown.”

 “The prosecutor’s office has declined to press charges,” said Scott Hines, chief of operations for the Camden County Prosecutor’s Office.
 “Frazier was not piloting the boat.”